openhab/openhabian/docs/openhabian.md

 Note option 42 will also not downgrade Java. openHAB 2 however is known to run with Java 11 as well.

-### *A note on dedication and commitment*
+### A note on dedication and commitment
-*We sometimes read about people deciding against use of openHABian because they want to install additional software and believe openHABian does not let them do this.
+We sometimes read about people deciding against use of openHABian because they want to install additional software and believe openHABian does not let them do this.
 Everybody wants their home automation to be stable and most people install a dedicated RPi, i.e. they don't install any other software there that may interfere with proper openHAB operation.
 Reasonably so, this is our clear recommendation.
-Saving another 50 bucks is not worth putting the reliable day-to-day operations of your home at risk.*
+Saving another 100 bucks is not worth putting the reliable day-to-day operations of your home at risk.

 *Then again that being said, those who insist to can use openHABian as the starting point for their 'generic' server and run whatever software else on top.
 There's no genuine reason why this wouldn't work.
 The openHABian image is really just Raspberry Pi OS (lite) under the hood and openHABian is "just" some scripts that install a number of packages and configure the system in a specific way, optimized to run openHAB.*